Autonomous Search of Semantic Objects in Unknown Environments: Abstract

 \section{Abstract}

-This paper addresses the problem of enabling a robot to search for a semantic object in an unknown and GPS-denied environment.
-For the robot in the unknown environment to detect and find the target object, it must perform simultaneous localization and mapping (SLAM) at both geometric and semantic levels using its onboard sensors while planning and executing its motion based on the ever-updated SLAM results.
+This paper addresses the problem of enabling a robot to search for a semantic object, i.e., an object with a semantic label, in an unknown and GPS-denied environment.
+For the robot in the unknown environment to detect and find the target semantic object, it must perform simultaneous localization and mapping (SLAM) at both geometric and semantic levels using its onboard sensors while planning and executing its motion based on the ever-updated SLAM results.
 In other words, the robot must be able to conduct simultaneous localization, semantic mapping, motion planning, and execution in real-time in the presence of sensing and motion uncertainty.
 This is an open problem as it combines semantic SLAM based on perception and real-time motion planning and execution under uncertainty.
-Moreover, the goals of robot motion change on the fly depending on whether and how the robot can detect the target object.
-We propose a novel approach to tackle the problem, leveraging semantic SLAM, Bayesian Networks, Markov Decision Process, and real-time dynamic planning.
-The results demonstrate the effectiveness and efficiency of our approach.
+Moreover, the goals of the robot motion change on the fly depending on whether and how the robot can detect the target object.
+We propose a novel approach to tackle the problem, leveraging semantic SLAM, Bayesian Networks, Markov Decision Process, and Real-Time Dynamic Programming.
+The results in simulation and real experiments demonstrate the effectiveness and efficiency of our approach.

-\section{INTRODUCTION}
+\section{Introduction}

-This paper is motivated by the problem of searching an unknown environment for some target object, which is a fundamental problem in many application scenarios from search and rescue to reconnaissance to elderly care.
+\IEEEPARstart{T}his paper is motivated by the problem of searching an unknown and GPS-denied environment for some target object by a robot in a timely fashion, which is a fundamental problem in many robotics application scenarios, from search and rescue to reconnaissance to elderly care.
+For example, rescue robots are deployed at an earthquake site to search for survivors where the environment is complicated and unknown, and time is a matter of life and death.

+Despite the importance of this problem, it remains largely unsolved as there are three major challenges in this problem: \begin{itemize} \item The environment is unknown and GPS-denied (such as inside an unknown building) so that no map, neither in a geometrical nor in a semantic sense, is provided to the robot. \item The target object's location is unknown to the robot. \item The robot has to rely on limited and noisy sensing input to perceive the environment as it moves in the presence of motion uncertainty, resulting in estimation errors in mapping and robot localization. \end{itemize}